David L. DeJarnette

-David Lloyd DeJarnette (1907-1991) was an archaeologist and professor with the University of Alabama, generally considered the "Father of Alabama Archaeology".
+David Lloyd DeJarnette (1907–1991) was an American archaeologist and professor with the University of Alabama, generally considered the "Father of Alabama Archaeology".

 Education and early career

 DeJarnette was born in Bessemer, Alabama in 1907 and studied Electrical Engineering at the University of Alabama, receiving a Bachelor of Science degree in 1929.
 In 1930, he became curator of the Alabama Museum of Natural History, and in 1932, he received archaeological training from the University of Chicago Field School.

 In 1933, the Tennessee Valley Authority announced plans to construct a series of three hydroelectric dams in the Tennessee River which would lead to the flooding of millions of acres of property within the Tennessee Valley.
 William S. Webb of the University of Kentucky was chosen to direct archaeological salvage operations in Alabama and Tennessee and DeJarnette was hired to lead these efforts in Alabama.
 This Great Depression era effort employed hundreds of men and women via the Works Progress Administration, a New Deal agency, and resulted in the discovery and excavation of hundreds of archaeological sites now inundated in Wilson Lake, Wheeler Lake and Guntersville Lake.

 The resulting studies published by Webb and DeJarnette on the Works Progress Administration salvage operations in Alabama ranged from Archaic Period to Woodland Period to Mississippian Period shell middens, mounds, towns and cemeteries and formed a primary database for a generation of future researchers.

-During World War II, DeJarnette served as a Coast Artillery officer in New Guinea and the Philippines and kept a journal and photographs that were later published by his daughter.
-After this service, he became the first curator at the American Museum of Science and Energy in Oak Ridge, Tennessee for five years before returning to the University of Alabama in 1953, where he began his career as professor of sociology and anthropology and received his Master’s Degree in 1959.
+During World War II, DeJarnette served as a coast artillery officer in New Guinea and the Philippines and kept a journal and photographs that were later published by his daughter.
+After this service, he became the first curator at the American Museum of Science and Energy in Oak Ridge, Tennessee for five years before returning to the University of Alabama in 1953, where he began his career as professor of sociology and anthropology and received his master's degree in 1959.